TrainzCS/Simple-Pong-Game/README.md

-# SimplePongGame
+# SimpleBreakoutGame
-This is a simple HTML//JS Pong Game
+This is a simple HTML//JS Breakout Game

 It was made using the guide by Mozilla Developer Network Guide located here https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript